tanvu1993/Coffee-project/Readme.md

 ---

 ## **1. Introduction**
-Vietnam is one of the leading coffee producers globally, and Neumann Kaffee Gruppe plays a crucial role in its coffee supply chain.
+Vietnam is one of the leading coffee producers globally, and Atlantic Commodities Vietnam Ltd plays a crucial role in its coffee supply chain.
 This analysis aims to explore key challenges affecting coffee cultivation, including land problems, soil fertility, and the adoption of sustainable agricultural practices.

-Leveraging data-driven insights, this report provides actionable recommendations to improve coffee farming efficiency and sustainability.
+Leveraging data-driven insights, this report provides actionable recommendations to improve coffee farming sustainability.

 ---